nishanth83/CellToPhenotype/README.md

 datMM_figure4c_data.txt —  data required for figure 4c

 Required R package to install -- "glmnet" (https://cran.r-project.org/web/packages/glmnet/index.html).
 We used glment version 2.0-10.

+The code is available for free download and use.
+It would be great if you could cite the paper if you use the code.

 Thank you very much.